Trescaff/CalendaLink/README.md

 # CalendaLink

-- an app that help in connecting different calendars into one.
+- an app that helps in connecting different calendars into one.
 - Frontend - React
 - Backend - MongoDB, Express.js, Node.js,